rpuls/medusajs-2.0-for-railway-boilerplate/README.md

 `yarn wait` will keep calling backend endpoint until a backend responds.
 `yarn build` will build the nextjs app - remember to start backend app prior to running this command.
 `yarn start` will serve the frontend web shop.

+# Additional features (optional)
+How to setup credit card payment with Stripe payment module: https://youtu.be/dcSOpIzc1Og